-- Teaching ‘you can do anything” without teaching the effort involved: Perhaps in the past, we were too discouraging of a child’s efforts but now instead we have created a generation who not only believe they can do and be anything, they expect it to happen with little effort.
+- Teaching ‘you can do anything” without teaching the effort involved: Perhaps in the distant past, we were too discouraging of a child’s efforts but today with our focus on positive feedback, we have created a generation who not only believe they can do and be anything, they expect it to happen with little effort.

 How do you create a growth mindset?

 Here are some suggestions:

 - Help children understand how to set a realistic goal by checking out where they are now and where they want to be in a designated period of time.

 - Teach children to evaluate progress, not by how close they are to the goal but instead by how far they have come from the starting point.